EEgge/micropolar_protists_datapaper/metapr2/README.md

 ## Dada2 processing scripts
 Scripts are in directory `/scripts`
+* `script_dada2.R`: main script
+* `param_dada2_206.R`: input parameter file for dataset 206
+* `script_dada2_206_2020-12-09.out`: output file for dataset 206 for processing done on 2020-12-09

-The script is run on the Roscoff ABIMS server as follows where $DIR is the directory where scripts are and $DATASET_ID is the dataset ID (207, 208, 209)
+The script is run on the Roscoff ABIMS server as follows where $DIR is the directory where scripts are and $DATASET_ID is the dataset ID (207, 208, 209

 ```
 cd $DIR